-- Two hours of class on your principal instrument
+- two hours of class on your principal instrument;

-- A one-hour styles class on instruments related to your principal instrument (including a rhythm section in each class)
+- a one-hour styles class on instruments related to your principal instrument (including a rhythm section in each class);

-- Final student jam session on Friday
+- a final student jam session on Friday.

 Other highlights include rhythm classes on drum set through the 1960s and since the 1960s, a steelpan concert, a hip-hop ensemble workshop, an Afro-Cuban music clinic, a concert percussion clinic, faculty concerts, and visiting artist clinics and performances.
-There will be ongoing percussion industry exhibits each day where you can see the latest instruments, equipment, and educational materials.
+There will be ongoing percussion industry exhibits each day at which you can see the latest instruments, equipment, and educational materials.

-The final day of the festival will include student concerts, a faculty clinic performance, closing ceremony, a featured R&B clinic performance and the Faculty Blowout Concert.
+The final day of the festival will include student concerts, a faculty clinic performance, a closing ceremony, a featured R&B clinic performance and the Faculty Blowout Concert.
 Family and friends are welcome to attend the last day's activities by requesting free tickets from the Percussion Department.

 Do I need to bring an instrument?

 All percussion instruments, except steelpan, will be available for use in classrooms, ensembles, and jam sessions.
 There are also limited practice facilities available for Percussion Festival participants.
 However, drummers and mallet players need to bring their own sticks, brushes, and mallets.
 Some students may be more comfortable bringing their own bass drum pedals.
-We discourage drummers bringing their own cymbals, due to the fact that all Berklee cymbals and cymbal stands are locked.
+We discourage drummers from bringing their own cymbals due to the fact that all Berklee cymbals and cymbal stands are locked.
 Also, we suggest bringing music manuscript paper and notebooks for keeping notes.

 Where will I eat and sleep?

-Applicants will be sent information and an application for residence hall housing once accepted to the program.
+Applicants will be sent information and an application for residence hall housing once accepted into the program.
 Most program participants elect to stay in the Berklee residence halls; however, space is limited.
 To optimize your chances for on-campus housing, you must return the housing application immediately upon receiving it.